uhasker/getting-things-done-in-next-js/src/chapter2/02-first-steps-in-react.md

   <script src="https://unpkg.com/react-dom@18/umd/react-dom.development.js"></script>
 </head>
 ```

+This instructs our browser to obtain and execute the respective JavaScript files enabling us to use React.

 Now we remove the `<h1>` in the `<div>` element (since we are about to insert it dynamically).
 We also add a pair of `<script>` tags - all the JavaScript we are about to write will go between those `<script>` tags.
 The body now looks like this: